 Every single amp in Helix Native is either professional quality or hovering around professional quality somewhere.
 It’s without question the highest quality full amp suite that I have ever used.

-The amp selection includes sims inspired by Mesa Boogie, Marshall, Bogner, Fender, Orange, Roland, Matchless, Friedman, PRS, Soldano and a ton more big names while also including Line 6 own in house creations.
+The amp selection includes sims inspired by Mesa Boogie, Peavey, Marshall, Bogner, Fender, Orange, Roland, Matchless, Friedman, PRS, Soldano and a ton more big names while also including Line 6 own in house creations.
 I have always been a fan of the Line 6 creations so I was excited to try a bunch of mystery amps.
+The Badonk is my favorite of the Line 6 creations but the Epic and 2204 Mod are just so fun to play around with.

 There’s no genre, era, style or preference that hasn’t been considered in the amp selection provided with Helix Native.
 What you get is an incredible list of versatile amps mixed with some legendary one trick pony type amps.
 It makes for a perfect list that really satisfied every angle of my playing and needs.
 Glassy cleans to hi-gain juggernaut amps with stops at every genre in between is what is provided for amps.